sea212/winternitz-one-time-signature/README.rst

 advantage that the user of this algorithm can choose the time and space tradeoff (whether speed or storage capacity is more relevant).
 A fingerprint of the message which will be signed is split into groups of log2(w) bits.
 Each of these groups gets one secret key.
-Each public key is derived by hashing the secret key for each group 2^(w-1) times.
-All public keys will be published and represent one unified public key.
+Each verification key is derived by hashing the secret key for each group 2^(w-1) times.
+All verification keys will be published and represent one unified verification key.
 When signing a message, the fingerprint of the message is split into groups of log2(w) bits.
 To create the signature, the private key for each bit group is hashed bitgroup_value times, where bitgroup_value is the value of the bitgroup.
 Additionally a (inverse sum) checksum is appended, which denies man-in-the-middle attacks.
 The checksum is calculated from the signature, split into bit groups of log2(w) bits, and signed.
 To verify the signature, the fingerprint of the message is split into bit groups of log2(w) bits each.
-The basic idea is to take the signature of each bit group, calculate the public key from it and finally compare it to the published public key.
-Since the signature was hashed bitgroup_value times, all you have to do to calculate the public key from the signature is to hash the signature 2^(w-1) - bitgroup_value times.
+The basic idea is to take the signature of each bit group, calculate the verification key from it and finally compare it to the published verification key.
+Since the signature was hashed bitgroup_value times, all you have to do to calculate the verification key from the signature is to hash the signature 2^(w-1) - bitgroup_value times.
 Besides verifing the message, the verifier must also calculate the checksum and verify it.